 Syntax: The ways words are organized in sentences and paragraphs

-Voice: The unique way the author writes.
+Voice: The author or narrator’s unique way of perspective on their material, as conveyed through style, tone and more.
+Novels can have many voices within them.
 A magazine can have many voices, but maintain a single tone throughout.

-Mood: The overall feeling of the piece (i.e. dark, brooding, light, fanciful, etc.)
+Mood: The overall feeling of the piece.
+Some examples are dark, brooding and fanciful.

-Figurative language: Language that implies or represents an idea rather than directly stating it, often for mood, dramatic effect, or humor (i.e. hyperbole, understatement, analogy, personification, euphemism, simile, metaphor, etc.)
+Figurative language: Language that implies or represents an idea rather than directly stating it, often for mood, dramatic effect, or humor.
+Some examples are hyperbole, understatement, analogy, personification, euphemism, simile and metaphor.

 Analogy: A comparison that goes into some detail

-Simile: A short description that compares two different things using the words like or as
+Simile: A figure of speech in which two things are compared using the words like or as

-Symbol: Something that appears in a piece of writing that stands for or suggests something else
+Symbol: Something that appears in a piece of writing that stands for or suggests something else.
+An example is the red letter A worn by the main character in The Scarlet Letter.

-Onomatopoeia: A word or words that imitate a sound
+Onomatopoeia: A word or words that imitate a sound.
+Some examples are bang and pop.

-Personification: The attributing of human characteristics to something that is not human
+Personification: The attributing of human characteristics to something that is not human.
+An example is: “My computer hates me.”

-Irony: What occurs when reality is exactly the opposite of one’s reasonable expectation.
-Example: “I was hired to write books but instead, I am burning them.”
+Irony: A figure of speech that occurs when reality is the opposite of one’s reasonable expectation.
+An example is: “I was hired to write books but instead, I am burning them.”

-Paradox: A statement that initially appears to be contradictory but then, on closer inspection, turns out to make sense
+Paradox: A statement that initially appears to be contradictory but then, on closer inspection, turns out to make sense.
+An example is: “The first shall be last and the last shall be first.”

-Double entendre: A phrase that can be interpreted in two different ways
+Double entendre: A phrase that can be interpreted in two different ways.
+An example is: “That’s what she said.”

-Allusion: A reference that is not directly stated or explained (i.e. using “to be or not to be” without mentioning Hamlet)
+Allusion: A reference that is not directly stated or explained.
+An example is using the phrase “to be or not to be” without mentioning Hamlet or Shakespeare.

-Oxymoron: A phrase composed of two words with contradictory meanings
+Oxymoron: A phrase composed of two words with contradictory meanings.
+An example is “open secret.”

-Alliteration: The repetition of initial sounds in closely-placed words
+Alliteration: The repetition of initial sounds in closely-placed words.
+An example is: “Sally sells seashells by the seashore.”

 Denotation: The dictionary meaning of a word